Quickstart Guide

 Start Training

-Once all data sources are added, it's time to train your ontology.
+Once all data sources are added, it's time to train Chicory on your unique data landscape.
 Find the Train button located on the same Integrations tab, and click to begin training.

 What happens

-Chicory scans schemas, parses code, indexes docs, samples the data and links everything into a living "ontology".
-For how it works, refer to
+Chicory scans schemas, parses code, indexes docs, samples the data and links everything into a living "context".
+For how it works, refer to Understanding Chicory.

 Training Duration and Support